 About

 I grew up in Treviglio, a small town near Milan, Italy.
-I went to a language-focused high school where I studied English, Spanish, and Chinese, which is probably why I ended up speaking a few languages and being comfortable in places where I don't fully understand what's going on.
+I went to a language-focused high school where I studied English, Spanish & Chinese, which is probably why I ended up speaking a few languages and being comfortable in places where I don't fully understand what's going on.

-After high school I moved to Milan for university.
-I studied Economics & Finance at Bocconi, spent a semester abroad at UADE in Buenos Aires, and eventually moved to the US for work.
-These days I'm based near Atlanta, working as a Business Analyst at Piana Technology, where I end up building a lot of the tools and systems I analyze.
+After high school I studied Economics & Finance at Bocconi, spent a semester abroad at UADE in Buenos Aires, and eventually moved to the US for work.
+I spent around two years at Piana Technology in Atlanta, working across product, marketing, and AI operations.
+I'm now based between Milan and Berlin.

 I also write.
-I started The Bear Street Journal back in 2022 as a way to think through topics in finance, technology, and geopolitics.
+I started The Bear Street Journal back in 2022 as a way to think through topics in finance, technology & geopolitics.
 It has since grown into a proper publication with 50+ articles.
 Writing is how I process ideas: if I can't explain something clearly, I probably don't understand it well enough yet.

 Beyond work